 4. Wanandege SACCO

-Another Sacco with a long history of operation and great reputation is the Wanandege Sacco.
-This one was launched in 1977 for people working within the Kenya airline industry.
+The Sacco has a long history of operation and a great reputation.
+It was launched in 1977 for people working within the Kenya airline industry.
 This included pilots and all other employees in this sector.

 Today, the Sacco is open to all members of the public and has branches in Nairobi and Mombasa.
 Its members enjoy loans up to 3 times their initial savings and only incur an interest rate of 1 percent each month and on a reducing balance basis.
 These loans don’t last for more than 4 years.